-The Emergency Management Standard by EMAP is the set of 64 standards by which programs that apply for EMAP accreditation are evaluated.
+The ANSI/EMAP 5-2019 Emergency Management Standard by EMAP is the set of 66 standards by which programs that apply for EMAP accreditation are evaluated.
 The Emergency Management Standard is designed as a tool for continuous improvement as part of the voluntary accreditation process for local, state, federal, higher education and tribal emergency management programs.

 The Emergency Management Standard covers: